liff/db-external-command-auth/README.md

 Executes an external command and extracts database and username from its output.

-The plugin will first attempt to extract the information from output from a vault-like JSON with the following format:
+The plugin will first attempt to extract the information from output from a [Vault](https://www.vaultproject.io/)-like JSON with the following format:

 ```json
 {